moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![Click on the Connect Wallet button to connect your wallet to the Tanssi dApp.](/images/builders/deploy/dapp/dapp-4.png)

 Once connected, you'll see your address in the top-right corner.
-If you've connected multiple accounts and would like to switch accounts, you can click on your address and choose an account from the dropdown menu.
+If you've connected multiple accounts and want to switch accounts, you can click on your address and choose an account from the dropdown menu.

 ## Configure Your Appchain {: #configure-your-appchain }